You found Master Arasemis’s private wardrobe and bath.

-This is Yawncliff Cistern.
 You remember reading about this almost mythical place in the library.
 It is hidden in the verdant Belnoyle Mountains.
 The pool is calm and clear, but you cannot see the bottom.
 There is a stairway carved into the stone below the cliff face, which spirals down deep into the water.
 This suggests that at one time it was a dry pit, perhaps a mine, before it was flooded by an unknown mechanism.

 You would like to visit this place and swim down, perhaps dropping electrum delver’s eyes to try to light up the bottom, just as Eniri and the others did when the vast storerooms of Gilgalem were flooded long ago.
 You wish this painting was in the students’ bath.

-This is Welkaria After the Tarborchast, and further along the frame from the title is a III marking, probably meaning this is the third of a set of paintings.
+Further along the frame from the title is a III marking, probably meaning this is the third of a set of paintings.
 Based on Master Arasemis’s history lessons, it is clear this painting depicts the war-torn lands of the Welkari tribe.
 They lived in the central swamplands of modern Calbria, a large confederation built on a diverse foundation of many tribal peoples and, later, colonial Arukans.

 The Welkari were ultimately displaced by the Rahlampian tribe, as these destroyed homes show.
 The Rahlampians themselves had been pushed into the Welkari lands, banished by their brethren who would become the Gallerlanders.
 The Rahlampians’ journey was called the Tarborchast.
 Before that, the Rahlampians and Gallerlanders had been one people, the Agnesci, the most ancient of all Pemonian natives.
 It was the Cataclysm that drove them apart.